22 Best Museums in Istanbul + Where to Eat Near Each One

 Open Tuesday to Sunday

-This is another modern art museum with its focus on Turkey.
-A member of the European museums confederation L’Internationale, this museum also doubles up as a research institution.
-If you’re interested in the transition from the Ottoman Empire to the Turkish Republic, you may want to pop in.
+Another modern art museum with its focus on Turkey.
+A member of the European museum confederation L’Internationale, it doubles as a research institution.
+If the transition from the Ottoman Empire to the Turkish Republic interests you, pop in.

 Visiting hours & admission: Salt Galata website